-- 2.6.3 Ensure staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children, (as set out in 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018). - 2.6.4 Ensure that if a member of staff receives a Subject Access Request (under the Data Protection Act 2018) from a pupil or parent they will refer the request to the DSL or Headteacher. - 2.6.5 Ensure staff are clear with children that they cannot promise to keep secrets.
+- 2.6.2 Ensure staff and volunteers adhere to confidentiality protocols and that information is shared appropriately. - 2.6.3 Ensure staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children, (as set out in 'Information Sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, May 2024). - 2.6.4 Ensure that if a member of staff receives a Subject Access Request (under the Data Protection Act 2018) from a pupil or parent they will refer the request to the DSL or Headteacher. - 2.6.5 Ensure staff are clear with children that they cannot promise to keep secrets.